DUI Attorneys in Provo

 We cut through complex statutes to make the ramifications of your arrest — and your options — clear

 Utah assumes that in exchange for receiving the privilege to drive on the state’s roads, you implicitly consent to submit to whatever tests police might administer should they stop you on suspicion of DUI.
-If you refuse to submit to blood alcohol content (BAC) or other sobriety test, you will be cited for violating implied consent.
-You will be fined and your license immediately revoked and replaced with a permit that will allow you drive for the next 29 days.
+If you refuse to submit to blood alcohol content (BAC) or another sobriety test, you will be cited for violating implied consent.
+You will be fined and your license immediately revoked and replaced with a permit that will allow you to drive for the next 29 days.
 Within 10 days, you should schedule a hearing to appeal your license suspension.

 Failure to prove the authorities had no good reason to pull you over will land you an 18-month license suspension.
 That’s for your first refusal.
 Second and subsequent refusals within a 10-year period, or after you have been convicted for a DUI within the past 10 years, will result in a license suspension of three years.